• Skip to primary navigation

 Chicken and aubergine curry in a silver balti dish garnished with coriander.

-Reheat in a saucepan on the hob or in the microwave until piping hot throughout.
+Defrost overnight in the fridge, then reheat on the hob or in the microwave as above until hot throughout.

 This chicken and aubergine curry goes really well with some pilau, basmati or keema rice with lamb and gluten-free naan bread.